Debra A. Murphy: Research and career

 The second intervention study that stemmed from Murphy’s longitudinal PACT observational study was funded by NIMH in 2010 (R01MH086329), entitled “A Parenting Intervention for HIV+ Moms: The IMAGE Program.”
 IMAGE stood for Improving Mothers’ parenting Abilities, Growth, and Effectiveness.
 The study was designed to develop and pilot test a self-care and parenting intervention for HIV-positive mothers with young children.
 Murphy wrote the IMAGE intervention and conducted a randomized controlled trial of it; results showed significant effects of the intervention for improving parenting practices for mothers in the intervention condition.
 The intervention also improved family outcomes and improvements in the parent-child relationship.
 Thus, IMAGE had a positive impact on parenting behaviors, and on maternal, child, and family outcomes.
 IMAGE has since been successfully translated and used in Iran.

 Finally, the third intervention was a follow-up to the TRACK pilot study, given the efficacy of the pilot trial in terms of improving the number disclosures among mothers living with HIV/AIDS to their young children.
 A full-scale, two-city trial of TRACK was funded, with Murphy as the Principal Investigator at the Southern California site (centered at UCLA), and was conducted in two distinct geographical areas of the country with diverse ethnic/racial populations (NIMH R01MH09418 & R01MH09423).
-TRACK intervention mothers were six times more likely to disclose their HIV serostatus than controls.
-Intervention mothers showed improvements in communication, social support, family routines, and most significantly, disclosure self-efficacy.
-Intervention mothers also demonstrated decreased anxiety and better mental health scores; their children reported significantly more decline in worry than controls.
-This full-scale trial, over and above the pilot, showed the intervention improved outcomes across multiple sites, and found all targeted intermediate variables improved in the intervention group relative to the control group (i.e., disclosure self-efficacy, family routines, parenting practices, and parent-child communication).